 ASUW Freshman Senate is the official student government for first-year students the University of Wyoming.
 As a Freshman Senator, you will work to make a difference in the student experience at the University of Wyoming, review and recommend ASUW legislative action, and connect and build relationships with students, faculty, administrators, and elected officials.
 Check out www.uwyo.edu/ASUW to learn more!
-Applications for freshmen senate are due early in September, so check out the website for specifics.
+Applications for freshmen senate are due September 7 at noon.